okta/terraform-provider-oktapam/docs/data-sources/group.md

 ### Optional

 - `contains` (String) If a value is provided, the results are filtered to only contain resources whose name contains that value.
 - `disconnected_mode_on_only` (Boolean) If 'true', the results only include resources with disconnected mode enabled.
-NOTE: This field is only valid for ASA teams with the Disconnected Mode Beta feature enabled.
+NOTE: This is only available if the ASA Team has the Disconnected Mode Beta feature enabled; contact support@okta.com if you wish to participate in the Beta.
 - `include_deleted` (Boolean) If 'true', the results include deleted resources.
 - `only_include_deleted` (Boolean) If 'true', the results only include deleted resources.

 ### Read-Only

 - `groups` (List of Object) Returns a list of ASA Groups.
-See https://help.okta.com/asa/en-us/Content/Topics/Adv_Server_Access/docs/setup/groups.htm for more information on ASA Groups. (see [below for nested schema](#nestedatt--groups))
+For more information check out the [documentation](https://help.okta.com/asa/en-us/Content/Topics/Adv_Server_Access/docs/setup/groups.htm) on ASA Groups. (see [below for nested schema](#nestedatt--groups))
 - `id` (String) The ID of this resource.

 <a id="nestedatt--groups"></a>